VLOD-TTA: Test-Time Adaptation of Vision-Language Object Detectors: Abstract

 \section{Abstract}

-Vision–language object detectors (VLODs) such as YOLO-World and Grounding DINO achieve impressive zero-shot recognition by aligning region proposals with text representations.
-However, their performance often degrades under domain shift.
-We introduce \textsc{VLOD-TTA}, a test-time adaptation (TTA) framework for VLODs that leverages dense proposal overlap and image-conditioned prompt scores.
-First, an IoU-weighted entropy objective is proposed that concentrates adaptation on spatially coherent proposal clusters and reduces confirmation bias from isolated boxes.
-Second, image-conditioned prompt selection is introduced, which ranks prompts by image-level compatibility and fuses the most informative prompts with the detector logits.
-Our benchmarking across diverse distribution shifts -- including stylized domains, driving scenes, low-light conditions, and common corruptions -- shows the effectiveness of our method on two state-of-the-art VLODs, YOLO-World and Grounding DINO, with consistent improvements over the zero-shot and TTA baselines.
-Code : \url{https://github.com/imatif17/VLOD-TTA}
+Vision-language object detectors (VLODs) such as YOLO-World and Grounding DINO exhibit strong zero-shot generalization, but their performance degrades under distribution shift.
+Test-time adaptation (TTA) offers a practical way to adapt models during inference using only unlabeled target (test) data.
+However, while TTA has made substantial progress in vision-language classification, its application to VLODs remains largely unexplored.
+The only prior method relies on a mean-teacher framework that introduces significant latency and memory overhead.
+To this end, we introduce \textsc{VLOD-TTA}, a TTA method that leverages dense proposal overlap and image-conditioned prompts to adapt VLODs with low additional overhead. \textsc{VLOD-TTA} combines (i) an IoU-weighted entropy objective that emphasizes spatially coherent proposal clusters and mitigates confirmation bias from isolated boxes, and (ii) image-conditioned prompt selection that ranks prompts by image-level compatibility and aggregates the most informative prompt scores for detection.
+Our experiments across diverse distribution shifts, including artistic domains, adverse driving conditions, low-light imagery, and common corruptions, indicate that \textsc{VLOD-TTA} consistently outperforms standard TTA baselines and the prior state-of-the-art method using YOLO-World and Grounding DINO.\\ Our code: \url{https://github.com/imatif17/VLOD-TTA} \keywords{Test-Time Adaptation \and Vision-Language Object Detection}